iloveitaly/crypto-index-fund-bot/README.md

 # Crypto Index Fund Bot

-This is a bot which will a index fund of cryptocurrencies.
-It's designed to be used with a dollar-cost averaging approach, but can be used with one-deposit as well.
+This is a bot which purchases a index of cryptocurrencies.
+Like [Vanguard VTI](https://investor.vanguard.com/etf/profile/VTI) for crypto assets.
+[Here's a good explanation](https://avc.com/2021/11/buying-crypto-assets/) of why this is probably a good idea.
+It's designed to be used with a dollar-cost averaging approach, but can be used with one-time deposit as well.

 There are [bots](https://allcryptobots.com) out there that do this, so why build another?
 There are missing features I wanted: